On singular Lagrangian fibrations and applications to symplectic embeddings I: Introduction

 \begin{theorem} For each $c>0$, there exists a singular Lagrangian fibration $f:(D^*\mathcal{E}(1,1,c,c)),\omega_{can})\to A_c$, where the region $A_c$ is bounded by the surface $(\mu_1,\mu_2,\mathcal{A}(\mu_1,\mu_2))$, see equation \eqref{eq: boundary_11cc}. \end{theorem}

 \begin{rmk} Note that Figure \ref{fig: convex_base_11cc}(c) is a $90^\circ$ rotation of Figure \ref{fig: convex_base_11cc}(b). \end{rmk}

-Using the same group of ideas, we can also construct an almost toric fibration in the disk cotangent bundle $D^*D^2$ of the 2-dimensional disk $D^2$ of radius 1, also known as the Lagrangian bidisk.
+Using the same strategy, we can also construct an almost toric fibration in the disk cotangent bundle $D^*D^2$ of the 2-dimensional disk $D^2$ of radius 1, also known as the Lagrangian bidisk.
 We adopt the same notation as in \cite{ramos2017symplectic} and define the Lagrangian bidisk as:

 with the symplectic form $\omega=\sum dp_j \wedge dq_j$.

 \begin{theorem} There exists an almost toric fibration $f:(P_L,\omega)\to B_{P_L}$, where the region $B_{P_L}$ is bounded by the curve $(\mu,\mathcal{A}(\mu))$, see equation \eqref{eq: bound_lagbi}. \end{theorem}